 17. Wind Chimes

-This wine bottle wind chime makes use of 3 bottles.
+This wine bottle wind chime makes use of three recycled wine bottles.
 But you can opt to lengthen this as well.
-When picking accessories to place at the end of the chime, don’t forget to get something lightweight and not feather-light.
+When picking accessories to place at the end of the chime, don't forget to get something lightweight but not feather-light.
 If your accessory is too heavy, it might not flow with the wind.
-However, if it’s too light, it won’t make an audible sound.
+However, if it's too light, it won't make an audible sound.